zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 \end{aligned}
 $$

-Comparison with Equation 17.97.1 yields the value of the first expansion coefficient
+Comparison with Equation 17.98.1 yields the value of the first expansion coefficient

 $$ \tag{17.124}
-	a_{m,n}
+	c_{m,n}
 	= \delta_{m,\pm 1} (i E_X + m E_Y) 2 \pi i^n \gamma_{1,n}.
 $$

 The value of the second coefficient can be obtained in a similar manner (except, this time, the radial component can no longer be ignored).
-Substitution of Equations 17.67 and 17.103-17.107 into 17.97.2 produces the following expression:
+Substitution of Equations 17.67 and 17.103-17.107 into 17.98.2 produces the following expression:

 $$ \tag{17.125}
 \small